reventhkumar/Portfolio_Rev/README.md

 In this repository, you'll find a curated collection of testing projects, test plans, automation scripts, and resources that highlight my testing skills and experiences.
 These repositories cover a wide range of testing areas and technologies, including:

-- **Manual Testing**: In my 2 years of experince Worked on various test activities such as test planning, Creating [Test cases](https://docs.google.com/spreadsheets/d/1MwTMjS76iXtZI42kVIxJa6ZRTHB901abBYeHHbZkClM/edit#gid=0) on mutiple game tiles on multiple platfrom's such as Mobile, Nitendo switch, PC, PS and Xbox
+- **Manual Testing**: Worked on various test activities such as test planning, Creating [Test cases](https://docs.google.com/spreadsheets/d/1MwTMjS76iXtZI42kVIxJa6ZRTHB901abBYeHHbZkClM/edit#gid=0) on mutiple game tiles on multiple platfrom's such as Mobile, Nitendo switch, PC, PS and Xbox

 - **Test Automation**: I have basic knowledge of Selenium with java and have built a Automation framework in Maven with use of TestNG Check out my [framework](https://github.com/reventhkumar/SeleniumFramework.git)